 So, as you may or may not know from the one, two, three, four times it says it on our guitar string packaging, we are in Nashville, Tennessee.
 And, being a guitarist in Nashville, Tennessee, the thought of Nashville tuning comes up… Not because everyone in Nashville is using Nashville tuning, but because it’s the named for the city and that’s where we are.
 And so, yeah.
 You get what I’m saying.

 So, we’ve talked about Nashville tuning in the past, but if you haven’t seen that video, the gist of it is what you’re doing is keeping the same strings on the E and the B on your guitar, but you’re taking the E, A, D, & G strings from a 12 string set, or just building a custom set these days, such that they’re an octave higher than normal.
-So, when you’re playing the guitar, you have basically the bottom four strings an octave higher.
+So, when you’re playing the guitar, you have basically the bottom four strings an octave higher, but the guitar string order of EADGBE remains the same.
 It takes out a lot of that boomy bassiness, and it was originally used in Nashville studios for strummed parts on an acoustic guitar, so that it fit better in the mix and sat on top of everything, rather than getting into the meat of the mix, where you have your bass, and your drums, and your other guitars, and all that sort of good stuff.

 So, I like Nashville tuning.
 I sometimes keep a guitar setup in Nashville tuning because it’s a pretty fun thing to explore.
 And that led me to today’s topic, which is, what if we take the concept of Nashville tuning, but do it in C standard.
 What I think is cool about this is that we’re taking the bottom four strings and tuning them up an octave, in theory.
 But, if we take the whole set then and tune it down two whole steps or four half steps, we end up with kind of like a weird middle ground where the lower four strings are going to be tuned up halfway from where they would normally be in Nashville tuning.
 And then, the high E and B will be tuned down four steps from normal.
 I really have no idea how this is going to go, but I think it’s a pretty cool concept, I think, that could lend some pretty cool tones.